Nagal makes it 1-1 with fluent win after Mukund limps out of opening singles | Sports-Games

 Nagal makes it 1-1 with fluent win after Mukund limps out of opening singles

-Sumit Nagal saved home team the blushes with a commanding win after Sasikumar Mukund limped out of the opening singles in testing humid conditions as India and Morocco shared honours on the opening day of the Davis Cup World Group II tie here on Saturday.A brief spell of rain before the match made the conditions challenging, and it came down to the fitness levels of the players.After being on court for three hours and five minutes, the 26-year-old Mukund conceded the battle between the debutants, soon after taking a medical timeout at 1-2 of the third set.
+Sumit Nagal saved home team the blushes with a commanding win after Sasikumar Mukund limped out of the opening singles in testing humid conditions as India and Morocco shared honours on the opening day of the Davis Cup World Group II tie here on Saturday.A brief spell of rain before the match made the conditions challenging, and it came down to the fitness levels of the players.After being on court for three hours and five minutes, the 26-year-old Mukund conceded the battle on his debut, soon after taking a medical timeout at 1-2 of the third set.

 - Country: